robyftp/Tree/README.md

-## What are the strongest days of the week?
-Saturday and Sunday...the rest are weekdays.
+## Why did the man put his money in the freezer?
+He wanted cold hard cash!